 Is this a complete list of all possible sexual acts for newcomers?
 Absolutely not!
 That list is infinite—and constantly growing.

-Instead, this free Yes, No, Maybe list offers newcomers a chance to dip their toes into sexual exploration without getting overwhelmed.
+The free Yes, No, Maybe list above offers newcomers a chance to dip their toes into sexual exploration without getting overwhelmed.
 Once they’ve gotten a feel for what the list can do for them and any partners they may have, they’re ready to try the next stage of my approach to Yes, No, Maybe Lists.

 Increase User-Friendliness with Topic-Specific Lists